Photo Source: Jeffrey Haglund

 Traditionally, Pomak families arranged marriages.
 They married in their mid to late teens.
 Before marriage, the bride prepared her own dowry, which included household items and clothing.
 Although Islamic law allows a man to have four wives, polygamy was never common among the Pomaks.

-The Pomaks in Bulgaria are virtually all Muslim, and their religion makes up an integral part of their ethnic identity.
+The Pomaks in Turkey are virtually all Muslim, and their religion makes up an integral part of their ethnic identity.
 The relative isolation of the Pomaks from other Muslims has allowed the mixing of beliefs to continue unhindered for centuries.
 Most Pomaks do not perform traditional Islamic practices.
 Few of them fast during the month of Ramadan like most Muslims.
 Their language even lacks many religious words vital to the Islamic faith and traditions.
-Pomaks don’t even know about Muslim saints, while they celebrate feast days of various Christian saints.
+Pomaks don't even know about Muslim saints, while they celebrate feast days of various Christian saints.
 Weddings and other ceremonial occasions often combine Muslim and Christian traditions.

-The Pomaks in Bulgaria have an identity crisis.
+The Pomaks in Turkey have an identity crisis.
 They faced rejection by the Bulgarians (and their religion), and the Turks (and their language).
 They need to put their identity in Jesus Christ, the one who loves them unconditionally, and wants them to experience life to the full.

 The Pomaks need people who will begin praying for them, tearing down the strongholds that are keeping them in spiritual bondage.
 Only then will their hearts be prepared to receive the Good News when workers arrive.